bazilevs31/bazilevs31.github.io/_posts/2017-11-07-Morning-coffee.markdown

 * Perfect morning latte with foam
 * London Fog
 * Making a heavenly foam with mixture of milk and condensed milk

+It takes me usually only 4 minutes to make two cups in the morning.
+I hope it can make your mornings better as well ☕️👏

 ## Latte